Lwyrup/Lwyrup.github.io/_posts/2017-06-02-search-app-angular.md

 image: "/assets/images/angular.png"
 ---
 <img src="{{ page.image }}" alt="Logo for AngularJS.">
-AngularJS what is it?
-If you're a dev you either know it or have heard about it, and if you're not a dev you probably are wondering what in the world is Angular?
+AngularJS, what is it?
+If you're a dev you either know it, or have heard about it, and if you're not a dev you probably are wondering what in the world is Angular?
 Well, AngularJS is a front-end JavaScript framework used for creating single-page web applications.
 Using custom tag attributes, AngularJS allows you to do all the templating in HTML.
 In short it lets you link your JS to your HTML and vice-versa, and is great for creating user interfaces.
-Enough explaining lets get coding. <a href="/2017/06/02/search-app-angular.html#demo">See the app we will be building.</a>
+Enough explaining let's get coding. <a href="/2017/06/02/search-app-angular.html#demo">See the app we will be building.</a>

 ### Setup